The 10 Best Herbs for Women’s Health

-Although vitex does not contain hormones, experts believe the unique herb is able to affect a woman’s hormonal activity by stimulating the pituitary gland.
+Although Vitex does not contain hormones, experts believe the unique herb can affect a woman’s hormonal activity by stimulating the pituitary gland.
 More luteinizing hormone is then produced, and the ovaries begin increasing their production of progesterone.
 The cycle starts operating again in its normal monthly routine.

 Much More Than A Menstrual Adjuster

 Vitex is also seen as an exceptional healthy herb to use for menopausal symptoms.
-In addition, the chasteberry herb is beneficial when it comes to relieving the common cold, inflammation and swelling, migraines, headaches and joint problems.
+Besides, the chaste berry herb is beneficial when it comes to relieving the common cold, inflammation and swelling, migraines, headaches, and joint problems.

 Vitex Versatility for Non-Pregnant Women

-Always check with your doctor to make sure herbs are not interfering with any medicine you may be taking.
+These herbs for women’s health are awesome but always check with your doctor to make sure they won’t interfere with any medicine you are taking.
 Herbs are a great alternative to taking medicine and offer many benefits.